David-Lor/RDR2-SimpleGangWar/README.md

 ## Usage

-The key `X` ("Hotkey") is used to navigate through all the steps of the script.
+The key `F9` ("Hotkey") is used to navigate through all the steps of the script.
 In-game help popups will describe what to do, but these are the different stages you will find:

 1. The script will ask you to move to where the enemies will spawn
 2. After pressing the hotkey, you must do the same to define where the allies will spawn